 The image below is a live view from a zenith-pointed AXIS 214 camera.
 These data allows us to monitor the sky day and night above Bradley Observatory.
 During the day, the images are used in correlation with the LIDAR atmospheric science project (see below).
 At night, the images are a useful way to gauge the quality of the night sky for observing.
 The image updates automatically every 30s.
 Current weather conditions are monitored by a Davis Instruments Vantage Pro2 Plus.

-In September 2012, I received a 3-year research grant from the National Science Foundation to study massive star formation in the Sgr B2 Main region near the Galactic Center.
 Most of my astronomical research is focused on the early phases of massive star formation in the Milky Way Galaxy.
 I use radio telescopes like the Jansky Very Large Array in Socorro, NM to observe ionized gas that is lit up near young massive stars.
 The regions that I study are basically like "hidden" versions of the familiar Orion Nebula--concealed behind a veil of molecular gas that only very long wavelengths can penetrate.
 Last summer, I was awarded 20 hours of observing time on the JVLA.
 The first four hours of that data have been observed, and I reduced some of the data at the recently held data reduction workshop held in Socorro, NM (February 22-24, 2012).
-I will post results of that research as it happens.
+I will post results of that research as it happens (link above).
 I have also made observations with the Spitzer Telescope (an orbiting infrared telescope), the Gemini North telescope, and the Submillimeter Array (SMA).
 Some of my more recent papers are listed below.

 One general characteristic of massive stars is that they have much shorter lifetimes than stars like the Sun.
 Solar type stars live for perhaps 10 billion years.
 Massive stars are lucky if they live 10 million years.
 As a result, the early stages of massive star formation are likewise short lived, and due to the location of young massive stars--often within dense molecular clouds--they are impossible to observe at optical wavelengths.
 I use the Very Large Array of the National Radio Astronomy Observatory to make most of my observations of massive star forming regions in our Galaxy.